gravitee-io/gravitee-platform-docs/docs/apim/4.1/getting-started/install-guides/install-on-kubernetes/README.md

 ## Configure installation

-Refer to our [Helm chart reference page](configure-helm-chart.md) to learn how to customize your installation.
+Refer to our [Helm Chart reference page](configure-helm-chart.md) to learn how to customize your installation.

 ## Deployment management